That’s right, case studies have actual magic powers.

 Control the narrative

-With a case study, you have control of the story.
+With a case study, you have control of your story.

 Most case studies start life as a set of questions.
 These will be used to lead an audio or video conversation between an interviewer and the customer.
 The interviewer will have specific points they want to get from the conversation and can adapt their line of questioning to make sure those points are covered.